The Origin and Discovery of Philodendrons: A Remarkable Journey

-My Exciting Encounter with These Plants
+The Origin and Discovery of Philodendrons: My Exciting Encounter with These Plants

 Scientists never thought it was plants that captured beauty in their everyday sight with wrinkly leaves and vines.
 Quite the opposite.
 I believed I stumbled upon a crib full of greens.
 It reverberates with climbing trees; their love for climbing trees is what gave rise to their name.
 Philodendron: Philo (love), dendron (tree).
 Funny, right?

-A Botanist's Dream: My Heroic Inspiration
+The Origin and Discovery of Philodendrons: A Botanist’s Dream and My Heroic Inspiration

 Fast forward, 19th century.
 Victorian era.
 Industrial revolution at its peak.
 Botany is the ‘hot’ thing.
 Meet the botanist, if you will, with some flair for drama: sound familiar?
 Heinrich Wilhelm Schott.